kaikue/MagicOfTheStars/README.md

 	- Throw crate on vanishing platform so it doesn't go away when you step on it
 	- Jumping between conveyors in different directions
 	- Jumping between multiple spinning platforms
+	- Giant hourglass that slows down time when you roll (or reverses it or something?)

 ### UI
 - press jump to skip menu